Hollow Crown: Critical reception

 The album was well received by critics.
 Kerrang! magazine described it as a "carefully layered and brilliantly crafted [record]".

 In 2012, British publication Rock Sound added Architects' album Hollow Crown into their 101 Modern Classics placed at number 76.
 They considered the album more of a classic than The Offspring's Americana and Bullet for My Valentine's The Poison.
 Stating that "back when they were young, hungry and out to impress, Architects wrote this face-melting collection of rippers and made the world sit up."

-When Sam Carter was asked in 2018 whether the band would re-visit the album in full in-line for its ten-year anniversary he was dismissive, saying "I don't see that us as that band.
+When Sam Carter was asked in 2018 whether the band would re-visit the album in full in-line for its ten-year anniversary he was dismissive, saying "I don't see us as that band.
 Also it would never be the original line-up, it would never be what it was.
 I love Hollow Crown because I was a really angry 18 year old that didn't know how to look after his voice.
 And that was part of the charm to it."